LithoCoders/dailycpp/EffectiveModernC++/Chapter7/PreferTaskBased.md

 to cplusplus.com : "A thread of execution is a sequence of instructions that can be executed concurrently with other such sequences in multithreading environments, while sharing a same address space."

-Let's have a quick look at a simple example that
+Let's have a quick look at a simple example that illustrates threads:
 ```c++
 #include<iostream>
 #include <thread>